Making the UK greener, one house at a time

 Methodology

-For the data research, quantitative data that were available on Eurostat’s website were analysed.
-For some countries, qualitative data were also assessed in order to gain an explanation of why some countries might pollute more than others.
+For the data research, quantitative data on Eurostat’s website were analysed.
+For some countries, qualitative data were also assessed to gain an explanation of why some countries might pollute more than others.

 Greenhouse Gas Emissions per Capita in European Countries